mmomtchev/igc-xc-score/README.md

 })
 ```

+### Integrating with a non-JS desktop application

+Probably the easiest way to embed the solver in a non-JS desktop application is to use the provided executable in pipe (stdin/stdout) mode.
+It expects an IGC file as its and input and it will output the possible solutions in GeoJSON format.
+See the section below on flight instruments if the file size is a problem.

+### igc-parser

 I have included my own copy of igc-parser which is available [here](https://github.com/Turbo87/igc-parser/) which is less zealous over the quality of the IGC files.

 ### Using this module in memory/CPU-constrained embedded environments (ie flight instruments)